yuschang/GeoConverter/README.md

 ## Citation

-If you use Dolphin Track in your research, please cite the associated publication:
+If you use GeoConverter in your research, please cite the associated publication:

 ```
 [Citation details to be added upon publication]